 I am exercising in self-care, I am meditating, and grounding my grief.
 I am engaging my Gods and allowing them to do what is best for me.
 I have friends and family.
 I have a circle of gentle, loving, wise women.
 I meet her in my dream space and feel her close.

 We will be heading towards the sea soon, with family, and many other old friends.
 There will be lots of families, lots of children, lots of laughter, and lots of wine.
 There will be people who remember her too, and so I will get to talk about her as I find that soothing.

 Counting my Blessings

-Thank you to the friends who check up on me and ask if Im ok.
-I think Im doing what I need and Ill be ok, its a well worn path I find myself on and I know how to get through it... one step at a time.
+Thank you to the friends who check up on me and ask if I am ok.
+I think I am doing what I need, and I will be ok, it’s a well-worn path I find myself on and I know how to get through it… one step at a time.

 Anam cara: a book of celtic wisdome by john o’donohueA NEW EARTH AND THE POWER OF NOW BY ECKART TOLLEFINAL GIFTS BY MAGGIE CALLANAN AND PATRICIA KELLEYDREAMING THE DARK BY STARHAWKTHE TIBETAN BOOK OF THE DYING by Sogyal rinpoche